WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 White LEDs are usually a blue LED with a coating that makes the light white, however, some higher-end white LEDs actually have red, green, and blue LEDs in them which light in unison to create white.

-Powering Blue LEDs can be tricky on `3.3V` because many of them have a `3.3V`<sub>`f`</sub>, requiring them to be driven by a special circuit that increases voltages.
+Powering blue LEDs can be tricky on `3.3V` because many of them have more than a `3.3V`<sub>`f`</sub>, requiring them to be driven by a special circuit that increases voltages.
 However, it's much easier just to use blue LEDs with a smaller voltage drop.
 There are many that have as low as `2.65V`<sub>`f`</sub>.
 So if you're using `3.3V` to power your LEDs, make sure that you check the voltage drop on them when purchasing them.

 ## Using LEDs in Circuits